What are "Sections" in TerminalFour?

 - To the right of the parent section, click the blue "Actions" button and then select “Create section.”

-(In this example, I’m creating a new section, or page, under Graduate Degrees in the College of Education.)
+(In this example, I’m creating a new section, or page, within the "Sample Pages" section in the Web Team's website.)

 - T4 will automatically generate the URL of the page using the section name, replacing the spaces with dashes (-) unless you override the automatic generation in the Output URI field.